munificent/game-programming-patterns/book/observer.markdown

 ### Destroying subjects and observers

 The sample code we walked through is solid, but it <span name="destruct">side-steps</span> an important issue: what happens when you delete a subject or an observer?
-If you just wantonly call `delete` on some observer, a subject may still have a pointer to it.
+If you just want only call `delete` on some observer, a subject may still have a pointer to it.
 That's now a dangling pointer into deallocated memory.
 When that subject tries to send a notification, well... things like that are why people end up hating C++.

 <aside name="destruct">